sdiehl/wiwinwlh/tutorial.md

 **<span style="color:red">WARNING</span>: The ``lens`` library is considered by many Haskellers to be deeply pathological and introduces a needless amount of complexity.
-Some care should taken when considering it's use, it is included here for information only and not as endorsement for it's use.
+Some care should taken when considering its use, it is included here for information only and not as endorsement for its use.
 Consider ``lens-family-core`` or ``fclabels`` instead.**

 Should I use lens library?